Where to Stay in Lima: 10 Best Areas

 So, if you want to ensure you get your destination spot on, I would highly recommend reading on, as I break down the best options the city has to offer, for people from all walks of life.

-Where to Stay in Lima: Tips & Info
+See more: Where to Stay in Cusco Peru